iPhone Camera Modes: A Beginner's Guide [2023 Edition]

 Photo Mode

-The standard Photo mode is your go-to for everyday photography.
-It balances a range of factors – like exposure, white balance, and focus – to deliver high-quality shots without you needing to tweak numerous settings.
+The standard mode for capturing still images.
+It automatically adjusts settings like exposure, white balance, and focus to help you take great photos in most situations.

 Portrait Mode